winderai/bacalhau-landscape-analysis-benchmarks/installation/AWS.md

 )
 ```

-You may need to manually clean up the security group as well.
+You may need to manually delete the security group as well.